 - The strawberry simple syrup can be stored in an airtight bottle or jar in the refrigerator for up to 2 weeks.

-- If you can’t find fresh strawberries you can use frozen for the simple syrup.
-Allow them to come to room temperature prior to cooking in the water and sugar.
+- If you can’t find fresh strawberries, you can use frozen strawberries for the simple syrup.
+Allow them to come to room temperature before cooking in the water and sugar.

 Frequently Asked Questions